The SALSA MLPA Probemix P335 ALL-IKZF1 is an in vitro diagnostic (IVD)1

-, have also been described in ALL patients.
+deletion; Stanulla et al. 2018), have been described in recent years.
 See Table 2 for more information on all genes and regions covered in this probemix.

-The SALSA MLPA Probemix P335-C1 ALL-IKZF1 contains 57 MLPA probes with amplification products between 120 and 504 nucleotides (nt).
-This includes one probe for each of the eight exons in transcript variant 1 (NM_006060.6) of the IKZF1
+The SALSA MLPA Probemix P335-C2 ALL-IKZF1 contains 57 MLPA probes with amplification products between 120 and 504 nucleotides (nt).
+This includes one probe for each of the eight exons of the IKZF1

 gene (7p12.2).
 Furthermore, this probemix also contains seven probes for PAX5